Recent happenings

 Keynote Address at River Basin Symposium

 Director Aaron Mertz presents the keynote address “Youth, Science, and Social Justice” at the York River and Small Coastal Basins Symposium in Gloucester Point, VA, hosted by the Virginia Institute of Marine Science of the College of William & Mary.
-The address was a joint presentation with Coastal Training Program Coordinator Cirse Gonzalez, with whom Aaron was a Lucent Global Science Scholar in 2002, leading to their doing internships together at the renowned Lucent Technologies Bell Labs in New Jersey.
+The address is a joint presentation with Coastal Training Program Coordinator Cirse Gonzalez, with whom Aaron was a Lucent Global Science Scholar in 2002, leading to their doing internships together at the renowned Lucent Technologies Bell Labs in New Jersey.

 New Senior Manager for Global Science Hired